Champagne Supernova: Background

 In a 2009 interview, Gallagher told the following anecdote for The Sunday Times:

 This writer, he was going on about the lyrics to 'Champagne Supernova', and he actually said to me, "You know, the one thing that's stopping it being a classic is the ridiculous lyrics."
 And I went, "What do you mean by that?"
 And he said, "Well, Slowly walking down the hall, faster than a cannonball — what's that mean?"
 And I went, "I don't know.
 But are you telling me, when you've got 60,000 people singing it, they don't know what it means?
 It means something different to every one of them."

-Gallagher recalled his thoughts on the song in a 2020 interview for Sirius XM:
+Gallagher recalled his thoughts on the song in a 2020 interview for SiriusXM:

 I was on my last tour and I was playing 'Champagne Supernova'.
 That song is so long, and I often find myself drifting off enjoying the song and thinking, “What fucking does it mean?”
 You know, “Walking down the hall faster than a cannonball,” what the fuck is all that about?
 And I should know, ’cause I wrote it, and I haven’t got a clue.
 And it was somewhere in the north of England that I happened to glance up at the crowd.
 It was just a sea of teenagers, all young lads, all with their tops off on each other’s shoulders, singing the words of a nonsensical song by a band that were broke up when — they were two years old when the band fucking broke up.
 So I think to myself sometimes, you know, “That’s what it means."
 Because we recorded it and it was written while we were still relatively young.
 It still appeals to young people, and it’s gone through three or four generations now."